 Feminism

-Perhaps no group of Christians has had such a productive focus on the meaning of embodiment as those who are engaging in what is broadly described as “feminist theology”—that is, those who are attempting to understand how our understanding of God both informs and is informed by the experience of women. sometimes start fromConsider, for example, Beth Felker Jones’ Marks of His Wounds.
-Jones attempts to situate “the body in theological perspective, especially in regard to the Christian doctrine of bodily resurrection.
-My theological examination of human embodiment is also located in the context of contemporary feminist theory regarding the brokenness of our ways of conceiving the body, especially the bodies of women.
-Placing the body in relation to both resurrection doctrine and feminist politics serves as a preparation for a careful reading of two historical Christian theologies of the body.”
+Perhaps no group of Christians has had such a productive focus on the meaning of embodiment as those who are engaging in what is broadly described as “feminist theology”—that is, those who are exploring the way our understanding of God both informs and is informed by the experience of women.
+There is much to be wary of in feminist theology and in the assumptions that they sometimes start from.
+But they have also opened up interesting lines of thought that focus on embodiment and its relationship to our understanding of the Gospel.

-Evangelical treatments of feminism have largely focused on questions of ‘headship,’ church polity, and questions of translation.
+Meanwhile, evangelical treatments of feminism have largely focused on questions of ‘headship,’ church polity, and questions of translation.
 Those questions are vitally important.
-But one unfortunate byproduct of the debate over feminism within evangelicalism is that the questions of the body have been obscured, again leaving evangelicals deprived from the possibility of fruitful dialogue about human embodiment.
-Additionally, evangelicals have been left ill prepared to offer critical responses to feminist concerns that take seriously their own worries about embodiment and articulate thorough, Gospel-oriented answers to their questions.
+But one unfortunate byproduct of the debate over feminism within evangelicalism is that the questions of the body have been obscured, again leaving evangelicals deprived of the possibility of fruitful dialogue about human embodiment.

 Philosophical Naturalism